Ltl Acorn 5310A Wildlife Trail Camera Trap

 Batteries are not included but battery choice is vital for the efficiency and performance of your camera, we recommend using rechargeable batteries as these will save you money in the long run.

-Our top recommendation for rechargeable batteries would be the Panasonic Eneloop Pro 2500mA, we use these on a daily basis for testing trail cameras and they offer the longest running time of all of the rechargeables we have tested.
+Our top recommendation for batteries would be the Panasonic Eneloop Pro 2500mA rechargeables, we use these on a daily basis for testing trail cameras and they offer the longest running time of all of the rechargeables we have tested.
+Rechargeables will save you money in the long run as you can use them over and over again.
+They are also better for the environment too!

 For non rechargeables we recommend the Energizer Ultimate Lithium batteries, these offer the longest running time of all batteries we have tested (rechargeable & non rechargeable) and will also work better in more extreme low temperatures.